frosit/ExactOnlineBundle/README.md

     }

 Next go to http:// YOUR URL.com/ExactRequest Your authentication login will be required, this session will expire after 10 minutes If you want to keep this session active, you need to replace function init() by refreshToken()

-<h5>Note</h5>
-You have Only 1 minute after your first Authentication to create cron job because this session will expire

 <hr/>
 <h1>Usage</h1>